Axway/platform-management-docs/content/en/docs/dashboard_guide/the_dashboards/_index.md

 ![Amplify Platform Dashboard left navigation](/Images/dashboard_left_menu.png)

-Refer to the [The Amplify Platform Dashboard](/docs/dashboard_guide/the_dashboards/platform_dashboard/) page for details.
+Refer to the following links for details about different dashboards provided in the Platform.